 A topic from the subject of Calibration in Chemistry.

-Calibration is the act of comparing the accuracy of a measuring instrument to a known standard.
-In the case of meters, this involves comparing the meter's reading to the actual value of a known quantity.
-Calibration is important because it helps to ensure that meters are reading accurately and consistently.
-This is especially important for meters that are used to measure critical parameters, such as electrical current, voltage, or temperature.
+Calibration is the process of comparing a measuring instrument's accuracy to a known standard.
+For pH meters, this involves comparing the meter's reading to the actual pH of a known solution.
+Calibration is crucial for ensuring accurate and consistent readings.
+This is especially important when measuring critical parameters like pH, which significantly impacts chemical reactions and processes.

 Equipment and Technique